The Rough Draft Writer’s Retreat: Meet the Panelists

 Ryan Chapman is a Sri Lankan-American writer originally from Minneapolis.
 His work has appeared online at The New Yorker, GQ, Bookforum, BOMB, Guernica, and The Believer.
 He is a recipient of fellowships from Vermont Studio Center and the Millay Colony for the Arts.
-His first novel, Riots I Have Known, will be published by Simon & Schuster in May, 2019.
+His first novel, Riots I Have Known, was published by Simon & Schuster in May, 2019.

 Kevin lives in Kingston and teaches French political thought and history at Bard College.
 His book, Democracy and the Virtues of Violence, is forthcoming from Oxford University Press.

 Sara is a writer whose work has appeared in The New York Times, The Washington Post, Longreads, Bookforum, The Boston Globe Magazine, Psychology Today and many other publications.
 She is the author of It’s Not You: 27 (Wrong) Reasons You’re Single, published by PerigeePenguin in 2014.
 She lives in Kingston.